jgracie52/jgracie52.github.io/src/pages/blog/conwaytensor.md

 ```

 The above code creates a kernel for convolution using `tf.ones`.
 This kernel will be used to calculate the number of live neighbors for each cell.
+You'll notice that the kernel is a 4D tensor of size 3x3x1x1.
+The 3x3 size is defining the actual size of the kernel, while the last two dimensions are for input channel and output channel.
+1x1 means we only have 1 input and 1 output channel corresponding to the pixel value.

-We then use the `conv2d` function to perform the convolution and subtract the original population tensor from the result.
+With the kernel, we can then use the `conv2d` function to perform the convolution and subtract the original population tensor from the result.
 This gives us a tensor where each cell represents the number of live neighbors for the corresponding cell in the original population tensor.

 We can then use cascading logical operations to apply the rules of Conway's Game of Life to each cell.